 The field team shall maintain a documentation package for each water level station installed for hydrographic projects.
-The documentation package shall be forwarded to CO-OPS and HSD Project Manager/COR after a) installation of a station, b) performance of bracketing levels, c) gauge maintenance and repair, and d) removal of the station.
+The documentation package shall be forwarded to CO-OPS and HSD Project Manager/COR after a) installation of a station, b) performance of stability/bracketing levels, c) gauge maintenance and repair, and d) removal of the station.
 Refer to time frames for submission of documentation Section 4.6.5 for documentation deliverable requirements.

 Generally, all documentation shall be submitted when a station is installed.
-For removal and intermediate site visit(s), only information that has changed shall be submitted (e.g., site report, level files and abstract for bracketing or removal levels, site report for maintenance and repair or station removal, etc.).
+For removal and intermediate site visit(s), only information that has changed shall be submitted (e.g., site report, level files and abstract for bracketing or removal levels, photos etc.).
 Refer to Section 4.6.1 for Documentation Submission Requirements and Section 4.6.5 for specific documentation submission time frames.